ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         // . . .
         ```

         Build and run the app.
 You should be able to see the user information in the logs.
-The white screen you see on the device simulator is the canvas to fill with functionality relying on OAuth 2.0 authorization.
+The white screen on your device simulator is the canvas to fill with functionality relying on OAuth 2.0 authorization.

     0. <a id="simple-app-ui"></a>Optional